This weekend trip cost example shows you what a 3-day getaway might really cost — before all the little surprises add up.

 Key takeaway

-A 3-day weekend trip for two people can easily reach around $1,900 once you add everything up.
+A 3-day weekend trip for two can easily hit $1,900 once everything is added up.

-If you want easy ways to bring the cost of a weekend getaway down, read our 21 Simple Travel Money-Saving Tips (Without Ruining Your Trip) for practical ideas that don’t kill the fun.
+Want to make it cheaper without killing the fun?
+Read our 21 Simple Travel Money-Saving Tips (Without Ruining Your Trip) for practical ideas that don’t kill the fun.